Publication in Mathematical Geosciences: Sampling Strategies for Uncertainty Reduction

 The key contribution is a rigorous comparison between information-driven sampling strategies and the more conventional random or regular grid approaches.
 We show that by leveraging entropy and mutual information concepts from information theory, one can design sampling campaigns that extract significantly more knowledge per sample than standard approaches.

 This is not just a theoretical exercise.
 In mining and geosciences, every drill hole or measurement point has a real cost.
 Being able to demonstrate, formally, that an adaptive information-driven strategy outperforms brute-force regular grids means tangible savings and better geological models.
+The implementation of these methods, including the entropy estimators and simulation backends, is available as open-source code.
+View the code on GitHub.

 Why it matters to me